The organizers of MEL Talks are working on an exciting season for 2022 - 2023. Each presentation begins at 7:00 pm at the library.

 30 Nov 2022 – Joanna Van Der Gracht Rosado: How Has Merida Changed Over The Past Decade?
 In 1990, Joanna and Jorge Rosado founded Tecnologia Turistica Total (TTT), a tourism, languages and multimedia college for local and international learners.
 She is the author of several books, including two that explore the dynamic of Merida's international community.
 In this talk, Joanna will address the many differences between Merida as she first knew it, and the city it is today.
 She also hopes to stimulate some discussion about the expectations of international residents living in and around Merida. in this city.

 4 Jan 2023 – Tony Sherrin: A Chat About Churches.
-Tony Sherrin has traveled throughout the Yucatán, depending almost exclusively on public transportation, to document every church on the peninsula.
+Tony Sherrin has traveled throughout Yucatán, depending almost exclusively on public transportation, to document every colonial church in the state.
 He has selected some highlights for this talk, focusing on less well-known churches and some of his more interesting experiences.

 15 Feb 2023 – Tod Hardin: Plastic Oceans International.
-Tod Hastings is the Chief Operating Officer of Plastic Oceans International, a US-based 501 (c)(3) non-profit organization whose goal is to end plastic pollution and to foster sustainable communities worldwide.
+Tod Hastings is a co-founder and former Chief Operating Officer of Plastic Oceans International, a US-based 501 (c)(3) non-profit organization whose goal is to end plastic pollution and to foster sustainable communities worldwide.
 Learn more about Tod and his accomplishments at his IMBD profile and the Plastic Ocean's website.
 He lives part of the year in Campeche.

 1 Mar 2023 – Cecilia López Vázquez: A Brief Historical Tour Through Mérida Architecture.
 Born and raised in Mérida, Cecilia has a degree in Anthropological Sciences (Social Anthropology) from the Autonomous University of Yucatan (UADY).
 She has worked in Mérida and surrounding villages as a social researcher for UADY investigation programs and also for her thesis subject - Family Relationships in Former Henequen Haciendas.
 As a certified tour guide, she has been working in the Yucatán Peninsula for the last six years, mostly in archeological sites and colonial cities.